NationalLibraryOfScotland/ListonMapApplication/README.md

 There are <a href="http://digital.nls.uk/travels-of-henrietta-liston/places.html">Help Notes about the map application</a>, explaining its basic use.

-All the map specific Javascript is in the <a href="https://github.com/NationalLibraryOfScotland/ListonMapApplication/blob/master/liston-map.js">liston-map.js</a> file.
+All the map specific Javascript written for this application is in the <a href="https://github.com/NationalLibraryOfScotland/ListonMapApplication/blob/master/liston-map.js">liston-map.js</a> file with comments explaining the functions.

 The left-hand map panel allows a set of modern background maps to be displayed, and the lines and points of each tour.
 The right-hand map panel shows three georeferenced historical maps from the 1790s, which display at different zoom levels.
 These maps were generated using <a href="https://www.maptiler.com/">MapTiler</a>.